LC-ContentLib/ContentLib/README.md

-# LC-ContentLib
+# ContentLib - A Content API for Lethal Company

-A (WIP) Lethal Company API for Custom Content Addition.
+WIP